 Children's permanent teeth that are not fully developed at the time of the injury need special attention and careful follow-up, but not all of them will need root canal treatment.
 In an immature permanent tooth, the blood supply to the tooth and the presence of stem cells in the region may enable Dr. Brown to stimulate continued root growth.

 Resorption occurs when your body, through its own defense mechanisms, begins to reject your own tooth in response to the traumatic injury.
-Following the injury, you should return to Dr. Brown to have the tooth examined or treated at regular intervals to ensure that root resorption is not occurring and that surrounding tissues continue to heal.
+Following the injury, you should return to Dr. Brown to have the tooth examined at regular intervals to ensure that root resorption is not occurring.

 With any traumatic dental injury, time is of the essence.
 Contact your dentist immediately.